sp1d3r/H1-policyscanner/README.md

 # H1-policyscanner
-This is Visual Studio project (C# language).
+This is Visual Studio project (C# language), requires .NET Framework (4.5-4.5.2).
 You can find compiled binaries in the Release folder.
 Yeah, i agree that it is time to learn Python:)

 ## Purpose
 I wrote the tool for the tracking policies changes of the HackerOne public and external programs.